 |---|---|---|---|

-None of the analysts recommended selling Microsoft Corporation shares.
+No analysts have recommended selling Microsoft Corporation shares.

 MSFT stock analysis and forecast for 2026Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.